Est. 2026 · Indigenous-Led · Canada

 The Nation where the project is built.

 Majority owner.
-Always.
+Contractually guaranteed.

 KH National